 - Fax: 202.558.0654

-Jane C. Luxton is a partner in the Washington, D.C. office of Lewis Brisbois and co-chair of the Environmental and Administrative Law Practice.
+Jane C. Luxton is the Managing Partner of Lewis Brisbois' Washington, D.C. office, co-chair of the Government Investigations & White Collar Defense Practice, co-chair of the Environment, Land, & Natural Resources Law Practice, co-chair of the Administrative Law & Regulatory Practice, co-chair of the Sustainability and Environmental, Social, and Governance (ESG) Practice, and vice-chair of the Consumer Financial Services Practice.
 Jane has extensive experience in environmental as well as other federal regulatory, policy, and litigation matters.
 She advises businesses, associations, and coalitions in navigating all levels of the federal regulatory process, including appellate advocacy.

 Recent matters include: